magooney-loon/pb-deployer/internal/ssh/docs/REFACTOR.md

 # SSH Package Refactor Plan

 ## Overview
 Complete architectural redesign to eliminate singletons, circular dependencies, and overlapping responsibilities.
-Focus on dependency injection, clear interfaces, and proper separation of concerns.
+Focus on dependency injection, clean interfaces, and proper separation of concerns using the modern tracer package for observability.

 ## Core Architecture